 Thank you to all of our supporters for all of the generous ways that you make our work possible.

-When it comes to the economic impacts of incarceration, one point becomes very clear: men who experience incarceration maintain lower levels of wealth throughout their lifetime compared to men who are never incarcerated.
-This disparity is present before, during and after a person is incarcerated.
+When it comes to the economic impacts of incarceration, one point becomes very clear: men who experience incarceration maintain lower levels of wealth throughout their lifetimes compared to men who are never incarcerated.
+This disparity is present before, during, and after a person is incarcerated.
 (The data stops in 2000 because of small numbers of survey respondents for some subgroups; the authors note that the wealth trends remain in the years that followed.)

 Once an individual is incarcerated, they often lose what little wealth they have and are left with little to no wealth accumulation.
 Once released, that individual may make gains in wealth accumulation, but they will always remain at significantly lower levels of wealth compared to those who are never incarcerated in their lifetime.

 Looking at the same trend disaggregated by race adds another layer of detail to the story.
 In a press release, author Khaing Zaw says, “When it comes to wealth and incarceration outcomes, the disadvantages of being black or Hispanic compound the disadvantages of poverty.”
 White men that never experience incarceration will accumulate the most wealth compared to Black and Hispanic men regardless of incarceration status.
 At the other end of the spectrum, Black men that are incarcerated at some point in their lifetime accumulate less wealth compared to all other groups regardless of incarceration status.
 Later in life, this disparity endures.
 As the survey respondents got older, white men who experienced incarceration reported higher levels of wealth compared to Black men who had never experienced incarceration.